firebearstudio/importexportfree/README.md

 <h3>Free version features</h3>

-The free version of Improved Import offers the following features:
+The free version of Improved Import Magento 2 extension complements native Magento 2 import procedure.
+The features of the extension are incorporated in the <b>System > Import</b> section.
+The FREE version of the extension offers the following features:

 - product images import from Dropbox or via Custom URL and FTP
-- csv file import from Dropbox or via Custom URL and FTP
+- CSV file import from Dropbox, Custom URL or FTP
 - debug import in var/log/firebear-import.log
 - untar / unzip achive with CSV file inside
-- TXT files format support additionally to CSV.
-TXT can be tab (\t) or space(\s) separated
+- Supports Magento 2.1, 2.2 and 2.3 versions

 <h3>Full paid version features</h3>

 <p>As of now, Improved Import and Export extension is a solid solution for improving Magento 2 import and export processes.
 The extension offers a complete solution for Magento 2 import/export automation.</p>
 <p align="center" /><img src="https://firebearstudio.com/media/wysiwyg/ContentTopBanner.png" alt="Improved Import and Export business value" width="515" title="magento 2 import & export automation" /></p>
-<p>The import extension for Magento 2 supports all product types and a number of additional entities such as: categories, CMS pages, cart price rules, categories.
+<p>The import extension for Magento 2 supports all product types and a number of additional entities such as: categories, CMS pages and blocks, cart price rules, categories, orders.
 The extension is open code and customizable.</p>

 <p><b>Improved Import and Export video overiew</b></p>